Andre Deyo: 2010

 Deyo was listed as one of Waterbury, Connecticut's Notable Waterburians in the 2010 and 2011 Waterbury Guide.
-Via his Facebook (Andre Deyo) and Twitter (@mrDEYO) he's notified his friends and fans he's still in development stages with the girl group Queenz, recording @ Quad Studios and Diddy's Daddy's House Recording Studio.
+Via his Facebook and Twitter he has notified his friends and fans he's still in development stages with the girl group Queenz, recording at Quad Studios and Diddy's Daddy's House Recording Studio.
 Artist Dan Talevski makes his debut in May.

 November 3, 2010 "For Colored Girls" is released independently on Melodye Perry.
 Originally written for the film of the same name by Tyler Perry, it was co-written with Perry, Jason Gilmore.
 It was also co-written and produced by Tommy Niblack.

 2011

 November 21, 2011 One year after releasing "For Colored Girls" as an independent release Melodye Perry releases her EP "Melodye" on Island Def/Jam.
 "This One's For Colored Girls" appears as track #4.

 2012

 January 21, 2012 Jared Cotter released "Mo' Thangs" as a single on iTunes as an independent release (Cafe De Soul).

 Jennifer Lopez released her "greatest hits" project titled "Dance Again...
 The Hits" on July 24, 2012, which featured "Jenny From The Block".
 The album was a moderate commercial success, peaking within the top ten in fourteen national charts and the top twenty in ten national charts.

-Aisha (of Naruto fame) released her first album "I, Shout!!!" on Sony Music/Japan on October 3, 2012.
+Aisha released her first album "I, Shout!!!" on Sony Music/Japan on October 3, 2012.
 Deyo co-wrote the song "Sing For You" with Aisha on the track produced by Chris Liggio.

 December 21, 2012 Antonio McLendon releases long-awaited music on his "The Truth" mix tape hosted by DJ Chubby Chubb.
 Deyo co-wrote "Scream".
 The track was produced by Latin Billboard Nominee LamonSounz.
 The two collaborated during the summer months and have unreleased material that is tentatively set to be released in 2013.